Wren6991/NorForkConditionally/processor/readme.markdown

 Flash Board
 -----------

-This board contains a half-megabyte A29040B (soon to be SST39SF040, for 4k sectors instead of 64k) flash chip, and the input and output registers to control it.
+This board contains a half-megabyte SST39SF040 flash chip, and the input and output registers to control it.

 Hardware-wise there's nothing particularly complicated going on - it's the software that works the magic on this board.